fhgomes/fhgomes/entrevistas/technical-interview-template.md

 - Have you ever worked with or studied spring/boot?
   - Version 5x or 6x?
 Spring boot 2x or 3x
   - Are you able to define Spring beans lifecycle?
-  - Are you able to explain a difference between @Component, @Service and @Repository
+  - Are you able to explain a difference between @Component, @Service, @Controller and @Repository
   - What is a usage of @Autowired, is it recommended?

 - Have you ever worked with or studied NodeJS?